 I REMIND ALL PATIENTS THAT OVER-THE-COUNTER MEDICATIONS (OTCs)/SUPPLEMENTS ARE STILL DRUGS.
-JUST BECAUSE ONE CAN OBTAIN AND USES THESE WITHOUT A PRESCRIPTION, DOES NOT IMPLY THAT THEY ARE SAFE OR EFFECTIVE FOR ANY INDIVIDUAL.
-THE FDA (FOOD AND DRUG ADMINISTRATION) DOES NOT ASSESS OTCs FOR MANUFACTURING QUALITY, PURITY, SAFETY, OR EFFECTIVENESS.
+JUST BECAUSE ONE CAN OBTAIN AND USES THESE WITHOUT A PRESCRIPTION, DOES NOT INDICATE THAT THEY ARE SAFE OR EFFECTIVE FOR ANY INDIVIDUAL.
+ADDITIONALLY, THE FDA (FOOD AND DRUG ADMINISTRATION) DOES NOT ASSESS OTC HERBALS, VITAMINS, MINERALS, WRIGHT LOSS PRODUCTS, OR OTHER HEALTH OR LIFESTYLE SUPPLEMENTS FOR MANUFACTURING QUALITY, PURITY, SAFETY, OR EFFECTIVENESS.

-In addition, I remind patients that they have had symptoms of depression, anxiety, sleep disturbances, etc. for years.
+I also remind patients that they have had symptoms of depression, anxiety, sleep disturbances, etc. for years.
 Do not expect these items, below, to help fully or immediately.

 Pick one or two and try them for a few weeks or for a month before adding in more items to try.